| Home | Existing Covered Bridges | Bygone Covered Bridges | Romantic Shelters | About Covered Bridges | Trusses | News | Links |

 The version of the bridge that Latrobe designed to cross the Potomac River at Paddytown must have been very odd looking.
 He planned the bridge in October 1850 as a timber structure but said it was to be built on a "new principle."
 It was completed in July 1851, at the same time as the one over the Youghiogheny at Oakland, and Latrobe said it had been "well tested and shows abundant strength and stiffness."
 A year later, the American Railroad Journal referred to it as a "wooden suspension bridge ingeniously designed" by Latrobe.
 In 1853, Latrobe himself listed it as a timber and iron bridge of two 156-foot spans resting on limestone piers and abutments.
 "The trusses are supported by wrought iron, parabolic, suspension chain, stiffened by diagonal rods," he said.
 The structure has a sheet iron roof and weather-boarding on the sides; at the west end was the foundation legend: "Potomac Bridge, 1851; Designed by B.H.
 Latrobe, Chief Engineer; Executed by A. Fink, Assistant Engineer; J.C.
 Davis, Carpenter."¹

 On June 19, 1861, the Confederate Army detroyed the covered bridge over the North Branch of the Potomac River.
 Below is a series of articles from the Baltimore Sun detailing the existence of the bridge and the burning of the bridge.
-The bridge was also known as Potomac River Bridge, Fink's Bridge and 21st Mile Bridge.
+The bridge was also known as Potomac River Bridge, Fink's Bridge, 21st Mile Bridge and 21st Section Bridge.

 Baltimore Sun, July 25, 1852.